1 min read8 November 2019

 Debentures can be confusing, there's no escaping that.
 Here, we look specifically at irredeemable debentures to help you understand them better.8 November 2019

 Our previous piece about debentures gave an overview of these written loan agreements.
 Now we’re going to look at a specific kind: irredeemable debentures.

-Put simply, an irredeemable debenture is a loan agreement where there is no time period in which the borrower must pay the lender back.
+Put simply, an irredeemable debenture is a tool used to outline the conditions of a loan agreement.
+In this case, there is no specific time period in which the borrower must pay the lender back.
 Typically, such a loan would continue until a 'contingent event' such as insolvency or the company winding up.

 A business lender and farm machinery manufacturer make a perpetual debenture agreement for a large sum.
 The debenture agreement lodged with Companies House prevents the manufacturer from selling its premises and part-built tractors, without the lender’s agreement — or before repaying that sum.